Siikakala/Tracon-Info-TV/INSTALL.md

 	/*!40000 ALTER TABLE `kayttajat` ENABLE KEYS */;
 	UNLOCK TABLES;

 Remember to replace your username and password hash above.
-You can use code bellow to generate the hash (texts will not be hidden, make sure no-one is eyesdropping).
+You can use code bellow to generate the hash (texts will not be hidden, make sure no-one is eavesdropping).
 Replace the secret and run it from command line like php password.php.

 	<?php
 	print"Enter your password: ";